digital-fabric/papercraft/README.md

 ### Escaping Content

-P2 automatically escapes all text content emitted in a template.
+Papercraft automatically escapes all text content emitted in a template.
 The specific escaping algorithm depends on the template type.
 To emit raw HTML, use the `#raw` method as [described below](#builtin-methods).

 ## Builtin Methods

-In addition to normal tags, P2 provides the following method calls for templates:
+In addition to normal tags, Papercraft provides the following method calls for templates:

 ### `#text` - emit escaped text